sourcegraph/handbook/content/departments/product-engineering/engineering/process/engineering_iam_model.md

 ### In case of a user’s departure from the company,

-- the removal of user’s account from the main system will remove them from any groups, which in turn will remove all permissions from that user as well
+- The removal of user’s account from the main system will remove them from any groups, which in turn will remove all permissions from that user as well

 ### BreakGlass scenario: